Homotopy-based training of NeuralODEs for accurate dynamics discovery: Homotopy optimization for NeuralODE training

-Our final implementation of the homotopy training algorithm has five hyperparameters.
-Here, we briefly describe the effects and the tips for tuning each. \begin{itemize} \item \textbf{Number of homotopy steps} ($s$) : This determines how many relaxed problem the optimization process will pass through to get to the final solution.
+Our final implementation of the homotopy training algorithm has five hyperparameters, as described below. \paragraph{Coupling strength (\(k\))} This determines how trivial the auxillary function for the homotopy optimization will be.
+Too small, and even the auxillary function will have a jagged landscape; too large, and the initial auxillary function will become flat (\cref{fig: loss landscape and hessian,fig appendix: synchronization 2}, left panel, \(k=1.0, 1.5\)) resulting in very slow parameter updates.
+We find good choices of \(k\) tend to be comparable to the scale of the measurement values. \paragraph{Homotopy parameter decrement ratio (\(\kappa\))} This determines how the homotopy parameter \(\lambda\) is decremented for each step.
+Values close to 1 cause \(\lambda\) to decrease in nearly equal decrements, whereas smaller values cause a large decrease of \(\lambda\) in the earlier parts of the training, followed by subtler decrements later on.
+We empirically find that \(\kappa\) values near 0.6 tend to work well. \paragraph{Number of homotopy steps (\(s\))} This determines how many relaxed problem the optimization process will pass through to get to the final solution.
 Similar to scheduling the temperature in simulated annealing, fewer steps results in the model becoming stuck in a sharp local minima, and too many steps makes the optimization process unnecessarily long.
-We find using values in the range of 6-8 or slightly larger values for more complex systems yields satisfactory results. \item \textbf{Epochs per homotopy steps} ($n_{epoch}$) : This determines how long the model will train on a given homotopy parameter value $\lambda$.
-Too small, and the model lacks the time to properly converge on the loss function; too large, and the model overfits on the simpler loss landscape of $\lambda \neq 0$, resulting in a reduced final performance when $\lambda = 0$.
-We find for simpler monotonic or periodic systems, values of 100-150 work well; for more irregular systems, 200-250 are suitable. \item \textbf{Coupling strength} ($k$) : This determines how trivial the auxillary function for the homotopy optimization will be.
-Too small, and even the auxillary function will have a jagged landscape; too large, and the initial auxillary function will become flat (\autoref{fig: synchronization 2}, left panel, $k=1.0, 1.5$) resulting in very slow parameter updates.
-We find good choices of $k$ tend to be comparable to the scale of the measurement values. \item \textbf{$\lambda$ decrement ratio} ($\kappa_\lambda$) : This determines how the homotopy parameter $\lambda$ is decremented.
-Values close to 1 cause $\lambda$ to decrease in nearly equal decrements, whereas smaller values cause a large decrease of $\lambda$ in the earlier parts of the training, followed by subtler decrements later on.
-We empirically find that $\kappa_\lambda$ values of 0.5-0.6 tends to work well. \item \textbf{Learning rate} ($\eta$) : This is as same as in conventional NeuralODE training.
-We found values in the range of 0.01-0.1 to be adequate for our experiments. \end{itemize}
+We find using values in the range of 6-8 or slightly larger values for more complex systems yields satisfactory results. \paragraph{Epochs per homotopy step (\(n_{epoch}\))} This determines how long the model will train on a given homotopy parameter value \(\lambda\).
+Too small, and the model lacks the time to properly converge on the loss function; too large, and the model overfits on the simpler loss landscape of \(\lambda \neq 0\), resulting in a reduced final performance when \(\lambda = 0\).
+We find for simpler monotonic or periodic systems, values of 100-150 work well; for more irregular systems, 200-300 are suitable. \paragraph{Learning rate (\(\eta\))} This is as same as in conventional NeuralODE training.
+We found values in the range of 0.002-0.1 to be adequate for our experiments.